 How to Secure Your Website?

 To enable HTTPS on your website, you must first get an SSL Certificate from a Certificate Authority (CA).
-This certificate enables your website to communicate with its visitors using encrypted data that can’t be corrupted.
+This certificate enables your website to communicate with its visitors using encrypted data.
 The certificate also serves as a stamp of approval from the Certificate Authority.
-This stamp will offer your website visitors the added comfort of knowing that your website is legitimate and secure.
+Therefore, this stamp will offer your website visitors the added comfort of knowing that your website is legitimate and secure.

 So, now that you have an SSL Certificate, there are still a few steps you need to take to make it active:

-- Don’t forget to update your URLs to HTTPS on Google (Search Console Analytics), AdWords and anywhere else you are running paid aids, and on all your social profiles.
+- Don’t forget to update your URLs to HTTPS on Google: This includes AdWords and anywhere else you are running paid aids, including on all your social profiles.

 We’re here to help!
 Contact S2P Studio to help you with moving your website to a secure connection.